István Szűcs

-István Szűcs (/hu/; born 3 May 1985 in Debrecen, Hungary) is a Hungarian footballer who currently plays for Debreceni VSC in the Hungarian Borsodi Liga.
+István Szűcs (/hu/; born 3 May 1985) is a Hungarian footballer who currently plays for Debreceni VSC in the Hungarian Borsodi Liga.

 Club career

 Debrecen

 On 1 May 2012 Szűcs won the Hungarian Cup with Debrecen by beating MTK Budapest on penalty shoot-out in the 2011–12 season.
 This was the fifth Hungarian Cup trophy for Debrecen.

 On 12 May 2012 Szűcs won the Hungarian League title with Debrecen after beating Pécs in the 28th round of the Hungarian League by 4–0 at the Oláh Gábor út Stadium which resulted the sixth Hungarian League title for the Hajdús.